ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/array-join.md

 ...
 ```

-You can specify only a single `ARRAY JOIN` clause in a query.
+You can specify only one `ARRAY JOIN` clause in a `SELECT` query.

-The query execution order is optimized when running `ARRAY JOIN`.
-Although `ARRAY JOIN` must always be specified before the `WHERE/PREWHERE` clause, it can be performed either before `WHERE/PREWHERE` (if the result is needed in this clause), or after completing it (to reduce the volume of calculations).
-The processing order is controlled by the query optimizer.

 Supported types of `ARRAY JOIN` are listed below:

--   `ARRAY JOIN` - In this case, empty arrays are not included in the result of `JOIN`.
+-   `ARRAY JOIN` - In base case, empty arrays are not included in the result of `JOIN`.
 -   `LEFT ARRAY JOIN` - The result of `JOIN` contains rows with empty arrays.
 The value for an empty array is set to the default value for the array element type (usually 0, empty string or NULL).

+## Basic ARRAY JOIN Examples

 The examples below demonstrate the usage of the `ARRAY JOIN` and `LEFT ARRAY JOIN` clauses.
 Let’s create a table with an [Array](../../../sql-reference/data-types/array.md) type column and insert values into it: